developerprince-eng/VillageWorkerCLI/README.md

 ##Empty Flask MVC Project:
 villagerworkcli web-py <project name> empty --generate --project
 ```
+We are glad to announce the pre-release of added functionality where one can add collaborators via the interface and the list all the contributors for project on github.
 ## Contact

 This is a product of Kubaki Developer Team suported by Semina (Automation and AI specialists) led by Developer Prince, Lead Developer and System Technological Officer at the Techvillage.